marjanov802/Travel-Planner/Travel_Planner/docs/Testing-human-nav.md

 At a later date the information will be compared across all tests and i will try to understand why certain measures have been taken as well as understanding what needs to be implemented in my page.

 Participant 1:
+Age 20
+Experienced in travelling
+Has a method to planning
 Dennis Marjanov (Myself) - Brazil

 First though was iconic images of Brazil, what is the first thing that comes to mind.